 “LZNK is also collaborating with several public higher education institutions (IPTA) and other institutions to obtain input and ideas on existing mechanisms and strategic planning for the potential distribution of educational zakat in the future”.

-Zakat distribution should adhere the regulations, since adherence to clear regulatory frameworks can establish comprehensive procedures for zakat collection, distribution, and reporting.
-These regulations are designed to ensure that all zakat activities align with Sharia law and meet high standards of accountability.
+Zakat distribution should adhere to the regulations, since adherence to clear regulatory frameworks can establish comprehensive procedures for zakat collection, distribution, and reporting.
+These regulations are designed to ensure that all zakat activities align with Sharia law and meet high accountability standards.
 For example, LZNK adheres to specific guidelines for auditing and reporting, as evidenced by the documented procedures provided by the institution.

 The institution's internal monitoring system includes rigorous financial audits conducted by independent third parties.
 These audits, alongside regular performance evaluations and oversight by an independent board, enhance transparency and build public trust.
 LZNK's commitment to transparency is further demonstrated through its routine publication of financial reports, which detail the allocation of zakat funds and the outcomes of its programs.
 This level of openness allows the public and donors to scrutinize how their contributions are utilized, thereby fostering trust and credibility.